 - If you have a problem or question during the test, raise your hand, and the test administrator or proctor will help you.
 Although they cannot answer test questions for you, they can help you with other types of problems.

 If you are in need of specific testing accommodations, you will need to meet qualifying criteria.
-Please contact our Disability Services Office at 608-785-9875.
+Please contact our Access and Language Services Office at 608-785-9875.